 Notes About Applying

-For most people, the total cost to take the exam is $502.
+For most people, the total cost to take the exam in 2023 is $502.
 If you have a criminal background, a higher fee is required.
 Of the $502, $320 is paid to the Patent Office when sending the application, and $182 is paid to Thompson Prometric when taking the exam.
 The $320 paid to the Patent Office consists of a $110 application fee and a $210 registration fee.
 If your application to take the exam is denied for some reason, the $210 registration fee is refunded.
 Application processing takes about 3 weeks for a Category A application (Bachelor’s degree in an accepted subject) and 4–6 weeks otherwise.